Essential Nutrients to Support Thyroid function

 8. Enlarged thyroid gland: Some males with hypothyroidism may develop an enlarged thyroid gland, also known as a goiter.

-1. Menstrual irregularities: Hypothyroidism can lead to heavier, more frequent, or more painful periods.
+1. Menstrual irregularities: One of the most common symptoms of hypothyroidism in females is heavier, more frequent, or more painful periods.

 2. Infertility: Hypothyroidism can make it more difficult to conceive.